Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Introduction

-Most existing studies of glasma effects on heavy quark and jet transport rely on Wong equations~\cite{Wong:1970fu}, which describe the evolution of color charge in classical non- Abelian fields but neglect spin.
-Since the glasma field is highly non-uniform, such approaches may overlook important effects, for example, the Stern-Gerlach force acting on spinning particles in non-uniform fields.
+Most existing studies of glasma effects on heavy quark and jet transport rely on Wong equations~\cite{Wong:1970fu}, which describe the evolution of coordinate, kinetic momentum, and color charge in a classical non-Abelian field.
+Since the glasma field is highly non-uniform, such approaches may overlook important effects, for example, the Stern-Gerlach force acting on spinning particles in inhomogeneous fields.
+This motivates the derivation of equations of motion for spinning colored particles in a generic background non-Abelian Yang-Mills field, a topic of broad interest in several areas of physics.
 Several attempts have been made to extend Wong equations by incorporating spin degrees of freedom; however, these formulations exhibit various shortcomings.
 In Refs.~\cite{Balachandran:1976ya,Mueller:2019gjj}, the equations of motion for spin and color were constructed using Grassmann variables, which makes it difficult to describe spin at the semiclassical level~\cite{Deriglazov_2014}.
-The approaches in Refs.~\cite{Heinz:1984my,Yang:2021fea}, derived respectively from the quadratic form of the QCD Dirac equation and from the Wigner-function formalism with an $\hbar$ expansion, cannot simultaneously accommodate an arbitrary chromomagnetic moment while preserving all the necessary physical constraints, such as the mass-shell condition and the Tulczyjew-Dixon spin supplementary condition~\cite{Tulc2,Dixon:1970zza}.
-Nonrelativistic treatments~\cite{Linden_1996} are also limited, as they cannot describe highly relativistic hard probes.
+The approaches in Refs.~\cite{Heinz:1984my,Yang:2021fea}, derived respectively from the quadratic form of the QCD Dirac equation and from the Wigner-function formalism with an $\hbar$ expansion, cannot simultaneously accommodate an arbitrary chromomagnetic moment while preserving all the necessary physical constraints, such as the mass-shell condition and the Tulczyjew-Dixon spin supplementary condition~\cite{Tulczyjew1959,Dixon:1970zza}.
+We note that Ref.~\cite{Linden_1996} provides a nonrelativistic formulation of spinning particles in background Yang-Mills fields, and Refs.~\cite{Ghosh:1994hn,Ghosh:1994jq} develop consistent Lagrangian and Hamiltonian descriptions of spinning anyons in 2+1 dimensions; however, these frameworks cannot be applied to the highly relativistic particles propagating in the Yang-Mills fields.
+In order to consistently describe spin and color dynamics simultaneously in the case of an arbitrary chromomagnetic moment $g_s\neq2$ and in a generic background non-Abelian Yang-Mills field, we build on the constrained Hamiltonian framework developed in Refs.~\cite{DERIGLAZOV_2013,Deriglazov:2013zaa,Deriglazov_2014} for spin-1/2 particles in electromagnetic backgrounds, which consistently incorporates the necessary physical constraints.
+A key feature of the present work is that it extends the constraint-consistent Hamiltonian description of relativistic spinning particles to the non-Abelian case, so that the non-Abelian color degrees of freedom, their Lie-Poisson structure, and the associated physical constraints are incorporated consistently within the same dynamical framework.
+Within this new constrained Hamiltonian framework, we derive a self-consistent set of equations of motion that are manifestly Lorentz covariant and compatible with the physical constraints associated with momentum, spin and color charge.
+We also present explicitly the Dirac brackets among the dynamical variables in the presence of a background non-Abelian Yang-Mills field, which define the constrained phase-space structure of the system, underlie the derivation of the equations of motion, and naturally determine the phase-space measure relevant for kinetic theory.
+In addition, we explicitly establish two structural properties that are essential in the non-Abelian case, namely, the conservation of the classical Casimir invariants of the color charge and the gauge covariance of the equations of motion.
+These equations provide a unified basis for studying transport coefficients and spin-related phenomena of heavy quarks in background non-Abelian fields.